How to grieve, cope, and get back to work after a traumatic event

 The acceptance of this terrorist event has set in and the personal preparation for the next act of violence has begun.
 This policing vocation we have chosen encompasses a broad area of knowledge.
 These terrorists have killed my sisters and brothers and citizens I was sworn to protect.
 Knowing how 'we' think and act I know many of you were going through the same thought process.
 We (cops) are very territorial; we protect our towns, counties, states and country.
 The terrorist attacks have suddenly made the whole nation our district, our beat, if you will.

 I know that if I had been on the job with the NYPD on September 11 at the World Trade Center, I would have been going up the stairs as citizens fled down them.
 I also know I would have been alongside most of you.
 We would have given the ultimate sacrifice for others, as our partners have throughout history.

 What's Next?
 So how do we carry on?
 First, understand that we must.
 The officers who have fallen demand it.
-We are also obliged to learn from this horrific event in order that we may preserve lives in the future.
+We are also obliged to learn from these horrific events in order that we may preserve lives in the future.
 In order to grieve, learn and carry on as protectors of our society, I suggest the following time proven coping tactics (your weapons against the stresses):

-- Use this terrorist event as a reason to intensely train, practice and rehearse emergency procedures and defense.
+• Use terrorist events as a reason to intensely train, practice and rehearse emergency procedures and defense.
 If you are not prepared, whom can we count on?